-You may have noticed that at the bottom of ESI Money I list “Recommended Books.”
+In fact I’ve developed a list of the only five personal finance books anyone needs to read.
 These are what I consider to be must-reads for any student of personal finance and books that I wholeheartedly endorse.
-If you simply read these five books and did what they say, you’d probably be a multi-millionaire within a couple decades.
+If you simply read these five books and do what they say, you’d probably be a multi-millionaire within a couple decades.

 This post we’ll focus on my all-time favorite, The Millionaire Next Door: The Surprising Secrets of America’s Wealthy.

 According to Wikipedia, The Millionaire Next Door is: “a 1996 book by Thomas J. Stanley and William D. Danko.
 This book is a compilation of research done by the two authors in the profiles of ‘millionaires’.
 In this case they used the term ‘millionaire’ to denote U.S. households with net-worths exceeding one million dollars (USD).”

 The book’s message is that most millionaires in America aren’t the ones living in huge homes, driving expensive cars, and taking extravagant vacations.
 In reality the average American millionaire is just your typical guy next door.
 He’s unassuming and someone most people would never pick as being wealthy.
 That’s what made this book such a phenomenon — its findings turned conventional thinking on its head.